 To better support our employees and the impact of their charitable giving and community service, Alston & Bird established the A+BOVE Program – A+B Opportunities for Volunteers to Engage.
-This “Dollars for Doers” program provides grants to nonprofit organizations on behalf of employees who volunteer their time doing good works in the community.
-This program gives employees the ability to focus on volunteer areas in the community that are of greatest importance to them.
+This Dollars for Doers program provides grants to nonprofit organizations on behalf of employees who volunteer their time doing good works in the community.
+This program gives employees the ability to focus on volunteer work that is of greatest importance to them in the community.

-Below is a sampling of some of the many community service organizations and projects that attorneys and staff at Alston & Bird are involved.
+Below is a sampling of some of the many community service organizations and projects our attorneys and staff are involved in.

 Walks/Races for Charity: Wellness and sustainability are important to our volunteers, and for this reason the Pro Bono Committee maintains an annual walk/race calendar that supports a variety of charitable causes.
 The firm generously covers the race fees for employees and has built into its program sustainable best practices to encourage good health for our employees and our planet.